5jt/dyalog-cookbook/manuscript/12_help.md

 However, we take a different approach here: rather than using any third-party software we use `Markdown2Help` from the APLTree library.
 That allows us to create a help system that...

 * offers pretty much the same functionality as CHM.
-* allows us to keep the help very close to the code.
+* allows us to keep the help close to the code.

 This is the simplest way to create a help system, and it allows you to run the help system from within your application in order to view either its start page or a particular page as well as viewing the help system without running your application at all.